hajimetwi3/post-engineering/README.md

 ## Abstract (from the Preprint)

-The abstract below is quoted from the preprint version 1.3.
+The abstract below is quoted from the preprint version 1.4.
 For the most up-to-date version, please refer to the Zenodo record.

 ```
-This paper proposes Post Engineering, a novel, domain-agnostic benevolent prompt-injection and
+This paper proposes Post Engineering, a novel, domain-agnostic benevolent
-contextual-influence technique, designed to shape AI inference toward neutrality and accuracy
+prompt-injection and contextual-influence technique, designed to shape AI
-by providing guidance that LLMs interpret as helpful context.
-The term "Post Engineering" originates
+inference toward neutrality and accuracy by providing guidance that LLMs
+interpret as helpful context.
+The term "Post Engineering" originates from
-from the fact that the technique was initially developed through embedding neutrality-oriented
+the fact that the technique was initially developed through embedding
-guidance into publicly visible text, such as SNS posts or webpages, as a user-side bias guardrail.
+neutrality-oriented guidance into publicly visible text, such as SNS posts
+or webpages, as a user-side bias guardrail.
+Unlike adversarial
-Unlike adversarial prompt-injection attacks, Post Engineering relies on benevolent, fairness-oriented
+prompt-injection attacks, Post Engineering relies on benevolent,
-phrasing that LLMs interpret as helpful context rather than manipulation, enabling the technique to
+fairness-oriented phrasing that LLMs interpret as helpful context rather
-bypass safety filters while consistently shifting model reasoning toward neutrality and accuracy.
+than manipulation, enabling the technique to bypass safety filters while
+consistently shifting model reasoning toward neutrality and accuracy.
-I formalize key mechanisms including Moderate Neutrality-Guided Prompt Injection (MNG-PI) and Multi-Style
+I formalize key mechanisms including Moderate Neutrality-Guided Prompt
-Neutrality Injection (MSNI), which enhance neutrality through contextual priming, as well as the
+Injection (MNG-PI) and Multi-Style Neutrality Injection (MSNI), which
+enhance neutrality through contextual priming, as well as the
-Second-Generation Post Engineering framework (VCSI, SPW, INI, AVAL), which aligns neutrality with
+Second-Generation Post Engineering framework (VCSI, SPW, INI, AVAL), which
-internal value functions and extends influence to adversarial or self-optimizing systems.
+aligns neutrality with internal value functions and extends influence to
+adversarial or self-optimizing systems.
-Additionally, I present toALL, a scalable deployment strategy for increasing the encounter rate of
+Additionally, I present toALL, a scalable deployment strategy for
-neutrality-oriented context across SNS and the Web.
-A distinct subform, toALL-Collective, can produce
+increasing the encounter rate of neutrality-oriented context across SNS
+and the Web.
+A distinct subform, toALL-Collective, can produce benevolent
-benevolent data-poisoning effects at training scale when large numbers of users repeatedly publish
+data-poisoning effects at training scale when large numbers of users
-similar neutrality-guideline texts.
-Finally, I introduce the Self-Integrity Guardrail Effect, in which
+repeatedly publish similar neutrality-guideline texts.
+Finally, I
+introduce the Self-Integrity Guardrail Effect, in which LLMs exhibit
-LLMs exhibit behavioral influence from Post Engineering while avoiding explicit acknowledgment of such
+behavioral influence from Post Engineering while avoiding explicit
-influence.
+acknowledgment of such influence.

-To the best of my knowledge, this work is the first to formalize benevolent, user-side prompt injection
+To the best of my knowledge, this work is the first to formalize
-as a structured technique for improving neutrality in LLM reasoning.
+benevolent, user-side prompt injection as a structured technique for
+improving neutrality in LLM reasoning.
-Importantly, the effectiveness of Post Engineering does not depend on any specific point, interface,
+Importantly, the effectiveness of Post Engineering does not depend on any
-or form of contextual injection, but on how benevolent and neutrality-oriented guidance is sustained
+specific point, interface, or form of contextual injection, but on how
+benevolent and neutrality-oriented guidance is sustained and interpreted
-and interpreted at inference time.
+at inference time.
+While this work focuses on AI systems, Post Engineering can also be
+understood as Context Engineering for Humans and AI.

 ```